galaxyproject/training-material/topics/computational-chemistry/tutorials/med-chem-data/tutorial.md

 In Galaxy Chemical Toolbox there are dozens of tools that can be used for various analyses.
 Below we will only show a few, mostly related to data import, format conversion and some functions linked to what was discussed previously.

 Let's start with importing publicly available data.
-[Protein Data Bank](https://www.rcsb.org/) stores tons of three-dimensional structural data of proteins nucleic acids and other biological molecules.
+[Protein Data Bank](https://www.rcsb.org/) stores thousands of three-dimensional structural data of proteins nucleic acids and other biological molecules.

 > <hands-on-title>Import PDB file from Protein Data Bank</hands-on-title>
 >
 > 1. Open [Protein Data Bank](https://www.rcsb.org/)
 > 2. Type your search term in the box *"Enter search term(s), Entry ID(s), or sequence"*: `MAO B`
 > ![A screenshot showing a search box in the upper right corner of the Protein Data Bank website.](../../images/pdb_search.jpg "Search box of the Protein Data Bank")
-> 3. Choose the structure of interest and copy its accession code: 2BK3
+>3.
+Choose the structure of interest and copy its accession code: 2BK3
 > ![A screenshot showing some of the resulting structures with their accession codes.](../../images/pdb_results.jpg "How to get accession code of the resulting structures.")
-> 4. Switch to Galaxy
+>4.
+Switch to Galaxy
-> 5. {% tool [Get PDB file](toolshed.g2.bx.psu.edu/repos/bgruening/get_pdb/get_pdb/0.1.0) %} with the following parameters:
+>5. {% tool [Get PDB file](toolshed.g2.bx.psu.edu/repos/bgruening/get_pdb/get_pdb/0.1.0) %} with the following parameters:
 >    - *"PDB accession code"*: `2BK3`
 >
 {: .hands_on}

 This is often the first step of docking studies that you can learn about in other tutorials, for example in [Protein-ligand docking tutorial]({% link topics/computational-chemistry/tutorials/cheminformatics/tutorial.md %}).

 You can import any molecule to Galaxy using SMILES notation.
-Below it's an example on benzenesulfonyl chloride and ethylamine.
+Below we show an example with benzenesulfonyl chloride and ethylamine.

 > <hands-on-title>Import SMILES</hands-on-title>
 >
 > 1. Copy SMILES of your molecule(s) of interest.
 In this example we use benzenesulfonyl chloride (SMILES: C1=CC=C(C=C1)S(=O)(=O)Cl) and ethylamine (SMILES: CCN).
-> 2. Click on **" {% icon galaxy-upload %} Upload data"** button in the tools panel on the left hand side.
+> 2. Click on **{% icon galaxy-upload %} Upload data** button in the tools panel on the left hand side.
-> 3. Click on **" {% icon galaxy-wf-edit %} Paste/Fetch data"** button twice.
+> 3. Click on **{% icon galaxy-wf-edit %} Paste/Fetch data** button twice.
 Two boxes will appear.
 > 4. In the first box, under **"Name"** section, enter `Benzenesulfonyl chloride` and under **"Type"**: `smi`
 > 5. Below paste the SMILES of benzenesulfonyl chloride: `C1=CC=C(C=C1)S(=O)(=O)Cl`
 > 6. In the second box, under **"Name"** section, enter `Ethylamine` and under **"Type"**: `smi`